 Louise says: This tea has flourished from humble beginnings - Japanese peasants used to mix green tea with toasted rice to make it go further.
 It is now celebrated in its own right as Genmaicha tea, or Popcorn tea.
 A truly unique blend with an almost nutty undertone.

 Popcorn tea has long divided tea lovers – it’s an acquired taste, that’s for sure.
-But as long as you think savory toasted rice, as opposed to sugary sweet, you won’t be disappointed!
-This is a firm favorite in the teapigs office and a must try for anyone looking to shake up their regular green tea drinking habits.
+But as long as you think savoury toasted rice, as opposed to sugary sweet, you won’t be disappointed!
+This is a firm favourite in the teapigs office and a must try for anyone looking to shake up their regular green tea drinking habits.

-Visit our green tea shop where you’ll find our whole range – from packs of 50 for the hardcore fans, 15 packs for the traditional amongst you, and sample piglet packs for the newcomers.
+Visit our green tea shop where you’ll find our whole range – from packs of 50 for the hardcore fans, loose tea for the traditional amongst you, and sample piglet packs for the newcomers.
 We’ve got something for everyone!